stevelydon/test-scraper/README.md

 - npm install
 - node index.js

+### Testing Project
+- npm run test

 ### Routes
-http://localhost:3000/v1/json to scrape HackerNews and return JSON data
+http://localhost:3000  - Simple homepage (links to other routes) http://localhost:3000/v1/json  -   Scrape HackerNews and return JSON data http://localhost:3000/v1/view  -   Scrape and return data in simple HTML tables(using ejs)

 ### Tech Used
 - express to serve the JSON data
+- ejs templates for simple webpages
 - cheerios for scraping the data
 - sqlite for storing data and filtering results
 - jest and supertest for testing

 ### TODO
-- Add route for ejs views
-- Handle home route
 - More test coverage
+- Test home and data routes(html)
+- More css on home and data routes